 [1] The query isConsistentWith() specifies, for any two Properties in a context in which redefinition is possible, whether redefinition would be logically consistent.
-A redefining property is consistent with a redefined property if the type of the redefining property conforms to the type of the redefined property, the multiplicity of the redefining property (if specified) is contained in the multiplicity of the redefined property, and the redefining property is derived if the redefined attribute is property.
+A redefining property is consistent with a redefined property if the type of the redefining property conforms to the type of the redefined property, and the multiplicity of the redefining property (if specified) is contained in the multiplicity of the redefined property.

-''' Property::isConsistentWith(redefinee : RedefinableElement) : Boolean isConsistentWith = (redefinee.ocllsKindOf(Property) and let prop: Property = redefinee.oclAsType(Property) in type.conformsTo(prop.type) and lowerBound() >= prop.lowerBound()) and upperBound() <= prop.upperBound()) and
+''' Property::isConsistentWith(redefinee : RedefinableElement) : Boolean pre: redefinee.isRedefinitionContextValid(self) isConsistentWith = redefinee.ocllsKindOf(Property) and let prop : Property = redefinee.oclAsType(Property) in prop.lowerBound() >= self.lowerBound()) and

+(prop.type.conformsTo(self.type) and

-(lowerBound()->notEmpty and prop.lowerBound()->notEmpty() implies
+((prop.lowerBound()->notEmpty() and self.lowerBound()->notEmpty()) implies prop.lowerBound() <= self.lowerBound()) and

-(upperBound()->notEmpty and prop.upperBound()->notEmpty() implies
+((prop.upperBound()->notEmpty() and self.upperBound()->notEmpty()) implies

-(prop.isDerived implies isDerived) '''
+(self.isComposite implies prop.isComposite)) '''